Japan's Food Waste Problem

 For the next few weeks, we’re going to break down the upcycled food and beverage market globally and in Japan.
 As usual, we’ll bring you the voices of real consumers, on the ground overviews of product availability in Japan, and insights from experts who are making waves in the upcycling market.
 So, keep an eye on your inbox, and see you next Tuesday!

-Made with ❤️ by GourmetPro - Food & Beverage experts in Japan.
+Made with ❤️ by GourmetPro - your network of on-demand Food & Beverage experts.

 💌 If you have any questions, you can directly answer this email.
 We read and answer all messages.

 💖 And if you think someone you know might be interested in this edition of Market Shake, feel free to simply forward this email or click the button below. 💖